Safe Driving in Severe Weather

 Be prepared for these five conditions.

-Fog: The key is to take it slowly; this means avoiding the highway, if you can.
-Driving slowly gives you more time to react to other drivers, and vice versa.
+Fog: The key is to go slow and avoid the highway, if you can.
+Driving slowly gives you more time to react to other drivers and vice versa.
 Use your low-beam headlights; high beams simply reflect the fog, making it difficult to see lane dividers and shoulders.
 Finally, keep your windows open.
 This helps you hear other drivers you might not see.

 Flood: Over half of flood-related deaths occur when cars are driven into floodwaters.
 Floodwaters move quickly, and drivers often underestimate the current’s force.
 If you approach a flooded roadway, the safest choice is to find an alternate route.